 If you don't believe him, head on down to the shop and see for yourself.
 Lynnhaven Coffee Company sells kits of pre-roasted beans and ingredients to make your very own home-made coffee brew.
 They'll answer questions you have and help you along the way, too.
 Located just off of shore drive, Lynnhaven Coffee Company attracts people from all over the area, including several military customers.
 The "JP5" (military lingo for "jet fuel") is Lynnhaven Coffee's special blend.
 Highly caffeinated, this brew is perfect for early risers.
 This blend, as well as their other blends, are all roasted just up the street from their storefront location.
 If you're looking for a great date spot or somewhere to get work done off-the-radar, Lynnhaven Coffee Company is the place to be.
 I ordered their house cappuccino and it was fantastic.
 Goof stuff!

 Because of its niche location, Cafe Moka probably wouldn't be on a typical Virginia Beach coffee shop hit-list.
 But if you're in the area, it's worth the visit.
 Just outside of the cafe, a large study room filled with comfy seating is available for zoning out and grinding through some work.
 They've got a great menu, and like our other coffee spots, their coffee is all hand-brewed.
 Moka has another location out-of-state, but their primary customer base in VB is mostly Regent's students and staff.
 If you're looking to change up your daily grind, Moka is the perfect getaway.

 Location: Virginia Beach Oceanfront (17th Street)

-Next time you’re on your way to work or just need your daily caffeine fix, be sure to check out a few of these Virginia Beach coffee shops.
+Next time you're on your way to work or just need your daily caffeine fix, be sure to check out a few of these Virginia Beach coffee shops.
 Just not all of them at once.
-Good food and tasty coffee are hard to come by, but we think each of these spots are onto something good.
-And not to mention, it’s all fresh.
+Good food and tasty coffee are hard to come by, but we think each of these spots is onto something good.
+And not to mention, it's all fresh.